SunnyAndes/odin-recipes/README.md

 I've also got more practice within bash.
 I will continue to master this.
 I will navigate through the terminal as much as possible.

-I will strive to create a good website!
+I will strive to create a good website!!